chef/chef-oss-practices/repo-management/project-required-setup.md

 ### Disable Unused Features

-New GitHub repositories ship with the Projects and Wiki features enabled by default.
-If these are not being used by a project, they should be disabled.
+When a new repository is created on GitHub, it is automatically includes the Projects and Wiki features.
+If you are not going to use these features, please disable them on the repository.

 ### PR Status Check: Developer Certificate of Origin

 All Chef Software Inc. OSS projects use the [developer certificate of origin](/DCO.md) for contributed changes.
 Commits in a pull request must be signed off by the author(s) to be eligible for merging.
-[Expeditor](https://expeditor.chef.io/docs/getting-started/) is a bot that [by default, will check the commits](https://expeditor.chef.io/docs/integrations/github/#configuration) on pull requests to Chef Software Inc. OSS project repositories.
+[Expeditor](https://expeditor.chef.io/docs/getting-started/) is a bot that [by default, will check the commits](https://expeditor.chef.io/docs/integrations/github/#configuration) on pull requests to Chef Software Inc. OSS project repositories, and is recommended to use.

 ## Files